-- The restoration of the Mitchell Grass grassland will restore a key structural, functional and compositional element of this ecological community, - The implementation of a strategic grazing regime will improve the current grassland in the ecological community and maintain the restored Mitchell Grass grassland, and - The default estimate for supplementary planting in the TSPD is only for planting of trees or shrubs and does not include the restoration of groundcover.
+- The restoration of the Mitchell Grass grassland will restore a key structural, functional and compositional element of this ecological community, - The implementation of a strategic grazing regime will improve the current grassland in the ecological community and maintain the restored Mitchell Grass grassland, - Thinning to benchmark stem density will enable the Mitchell Grass grassland to be restored, and - The default estimate for supplementary planting in the TSPD is only for planting of trees or shrubs and does not include the restoration of groundcover.

-Table 2: Summary Threatened Species Assessment for Clearing Area
+Table 2: Summary Threatened Species Assessment for Clearing Area 1.